supr-ai/hle/README.md

 The gap between Sup AI (52.15%) and the next-best model, Gemini 3 Pro Preview (44.66%), is statistically significant at p < 0.001.

-> Why did Gemini 3 Pro Preview get a higher HLE score than published?

-- Custom instructions
-- Agentic loop
-- Web search
-- Retrying when confidence score (calculated with logprobs) is too low

-This will cause **all** models to get higher-than-published results.
-However, relative scores are about the same as published results, and most notably we are significantly better in terms of relative score (and raw score).

 ## Implications

 This result demonstrates several important findings: